 Before we take a deeper dive into building a design system, we’d like to point you to a very simple analogy to help you better understand the functions of a design system.
 Courtesy of Courtney Clark, Vice President of Design at Forum One, we share with you the Taco Bell analogy.
 Yes, Taco Bell; the purveyor of Mexican and Mexican-inspired food that you may love and regret in equal measure.

 Here’s Clark’s explanation:

-Taco Bell has about eight ingredients and yet, they have about 50 items on their menu.
+Taco bell has about eight ingredients and yet, they have about 50 items on their menu.
 And guess what?
-They’re just mixing and matching those same eight ingredients in different ways.
-With these eight ingredients, you can make a taco, a quesadilla, or a [insert your favorite late night Taco Bell treat]!
-Same idea applies: this is a design system.
+They're just mixing and matching those same eight ingredients in different ways.
+With eight ingredients, you can make a taco, a quesadilla, or a [insert your favorite late night Taco Bell treat] same idea applies: this is a design system.

 Granted, if you’re not well-versed in design systems, Clark’s Taco Bell analogy might not quite register with you just yet.
 But bear with us and you’ll soon understand how a design system is not too different than a Taco Bell menu that offers you both a Crunchwrap Supreme and a Spicy Loaded Nacho Taco.

 In the Design Systems Handbook—published by Design Better and written by Marco Saurez, Jina Anne, Katie Sylor-Miller, Diana Mounter, and Roy Stanfield—the authors point out one of the more challenging realities of design: Because design is a bespoke service, it makes design “slow, inconsistent, and increasingly difficult to maintain over time.”
 In other words, by providing “tailor-made solutions for individual problems,” designers can target a specific UI and UX—which is awesome!—but when you are creating a solution tailor-made to address a single problem, it becomes really difficult to scale your design when you begin building multiple applications.